johnwcowan/r7rs-work/HttpRequest.md

 *url*:  The URL of a newly created resource

-*headers*:  The headers of the response.
+*headers*:  The headers of the response as a SRFI 225 dictionary.
 Multiple headers are coalesced in the order they appear in the response, with a space character separating them.

-*raw-headers*: A string representing the characters of the header section of the response.
+*headers-dtd*: A SRFI 225 dictionary-type descriptor which specifies how to access *headers*.
+If omitted or #f, `eqv-alist-dtd` is used.

 *cookie-jar*:  A cookie-jar (see above).
 Cookies are inserted or replaced according to the cookie protocol.
 If omitted or `#f`, cookies are not processed.

+*cookie-jar-dtd*: A SRFI 225 dictionary-type descriptor which specifies how to access *headers*.

 *previous*:  Another request object, showing that this request is the result of a redirection.
+If omitted, there is no previous request.

-*response-port*:  A binary output port.
-The bytes of the response body are written to it.
+*response-port*:  A binary output port.  `http-request` writes the bytes of the response body are written to it.

+OR

+*request-accumulator*:  A SRFI 158 generator.
+`http-request` writes bytes or bytevectors to it which represent the body of the request.